jamwalshah/resume/README.md

 # resume
-my resume to hoston AWS for PG-DBDA course requirement
+my resume to host on AWS for PG-DBDA course requirement